Astute-Systems/MediaX/USER_GUIDE.md

 The following dependencies need to me installed prior to building this project:
 Ubuntu 22.04

 ```
 sudo apt install libswscale-dev libgtest-dev libgflags-dev libgtkmm-3.0-dev
 ```

 CentOS Stream 8

 ```
 sudo dnf install ffmpeg-libs gtest-devel gflags-devel
 ```

 libswscale is required for RGB/RGBA to UYVY colour space conversion.

 \section install Installation
 Build the example

 ```
 mkdir build
-cmake -DBUILD_CUDA=OFF -DEXAMPLES=ON -DBUILD_TESTING=ON ..
+cmake -DBUILD_CUDA=OFF -DEXAMPLES=ON -DBUILD_TESTING=ON VAAPI=ON ..
 ```

+ > NOTE: To enable Intel H.264 acceleration set -DVAAPI to ON, this requires the Intel Media SDK to be installed.
 To enable CUDA acceleration set -DBUILD_CUDA to ON, examples can als be enabled

 \section examples Examples